“As we look into the next century, leaders will be those who empower others.”

 Top 5 Marketing Leadership Traits

 What are the best marketing leadership skills to look for in a CMO?
 When you are hiring a marketing leader, you want to make sure they fit the bill.
+Such a marketing leader can come in the form of a CMO Consultant who is brought in to expertly lead strategy.
 Here are the key things you should be looking for.

 Ownership & Accountability

 A leader should always take responsibility for their team and decision-making.
 They have to be fully committed if they expect their team to buy-in.
 The leader needs to be prepared to back good ideas and take accountability if they fall flat.
 A true leader won’t hide behind excuses or blame others when things go sideways.

 There is a big difference between people following orders and people participating in a team vision.
 A great marketing leader should be able to round up the group and get them stoked about the strategy moving forward.
 Good leaders know how to encourage their team.
 A leader should be able to get the best out of each person on the team and weave all of the parts together into a finished product.

 Marketing executives should love data and operate with analytical reasoning.
 Marketing departments live and die by data.
 The leader has to understand the numbers and what they mean for the company on a larger scale.
 Formulating key marketing equations, like cost per acquisition (CPA) for gaining new leads or the cost per thousand (CPM) for ad impressions, is a skill set marketers need to have.